 Navigating Sino-Russian Defense Cooperation

 Editor’s Note: This is the first article in a series on Sino-Russian defense cooperation organized by the Center for a New American Security.
+Be sure to read the second, third, fourth, and fifth articles in the series.

 In recent weeks, U.S.-Chinese relations have deteriorated to arguably their worst point in nearly four decades.
 The Trump administration has outlined a hardline stance against China as the country’s authoritarian leaders adopt increasingly aggressive and repressive policies at home and abroad.
 While this growing confrontation between the world’s two largest economies has garnered headlines of late, Washington is also concerned about the prospects of further Russian interference in the upcoming U.S. election, and reports of Russian-paid bounties for the killing of U.S. troops in Afghanistan.